psas/gps/docs/README.md

 ## CDMA

-All ~30 of the GPS satellites use the same frequency (1575.42 MHz) for commmunication.
+All ~30 of the GPS satellites use the same frequency (1575.42 MHz) for communication.
 Code division multiple access (CDMA) is used to keep the signals from each satellite apart.
-Each satellite is assinged a pseudo-random sequence of 1s and -1s called chips.
+Each satellite is assigned a pseudo-random sequence of 1s and -1s called chips.
 Unlike bits, they only exist for channel access, and carry no information on their own.
 The chip sequence is also called a Gold Code, and is 1023 chips long.

 Gold Codes described in more detail in chapter 1.

 ## L1 Carrier

 The $Data * Chips$ signal travels on the GPS L1 frequency of 1575.42 MHz.
 There are other frequencies, but they are out of scope for this project.
-The core part of a GPS receiver is its trakcing loops.
+The core part of a GPS receiver is its tracking loops.
 These interlocked loops track the carrier signal as it Doppler shifts, and the Gold Code as it drifts out of phase.

-If these two loops are locked, the code and carrier can be cancelled out, leaving the data bits behind.
+If these two loops are locked, the code and carrier can be canceled out, leaving the data bits behind.
 From the bits, we can get a location for the receiver.